 - Break or cut the panutsa into small pieces using a knife.
 This helps it melt faster and more evenly into the coconu milk.

-- Heat the mixture over medium-high heat and cook until the sauce thickens, stirring occasionally to prevent sticking.
+- Cook the mixture over medium-high heat until the panutsa dissolves and the sauce thickens.
+Stir occasionally so it doesn't stick.

-- Once the desired thickness is achieved, remove from heat and let it cool.
-At this point, it's ready to serve and can be drizzled over your favorite desserts.
+- Once the sauce reaches the right thickness, remove it from the heat and let it cool slightly.
+It's now ready to drizzle over your favorite desserts.

 Notes